Definition: spatially inhomogeneous transparent structures for guiding light

 - Optical fibers allow the transmission of light over long distances, e.g. for optical fiber communications.

-- On photonic integrated circuits, as used e.g. in silicon photonics, waveguides guide light between different optical components.
+- On photonic integrated circuits, as used e.g. in silicon photonics, waveguides transport light between different optical components.

-- In the future, silicon waveguides on digital processor chips and polymer waveguides in circuit boards may be used for fast optical data transmission between components of computers.
+- In the future, silicon waveguides (→ silicon photonics) on digital processor chips and polymer waveguides in circuit boards may be used for fast optical data transmission between components of computers.

-- Some waveguides are used for maintaining high optical intensities over appreciable lengths, e.g. in nonlinear devices such as frequency doublers and Raman lasers.
+- Some waveguides are used for maintaining high optical intensities over appreciable lengths, e.g. in nonlinear devices such as frequency doublers, Raman lasers and supercontinuum sources.
 Active (amplifying) waveguides are used in waveguide lasers and amplifiers.
 Important examples are fiber lasers and fiber amplifiers.

-- A waveguide can be used for stripping off higher-order transverse modes, thus acting as a mode cleaner.
+- A waveguide can be used for stripping off higher-order transverse modes, thus acting as a mode cleaner for improving the beam quality.

 - In some cases, an interaction of the guided light with material in the evanescent field is used, e.g. in certain waveguide sensors.